 Numerous methods exist for recovering functions to high accuracy from their Fourier data.
-Applications are myriad, and range from medical imaging [5, 6] to postprocessing of numerical solutions of hyperbolic PDEs [27, 36].
-Prominent examples which deliver high global accuracy (in contrast to standard filtering techniques, which only yield high accuracy away from the singularities of a function [30]) include Gegenbauer reconstruction [29, 30, 31], techniques based on extrapolation [19], Padé methods [18] and Fourier extension methods [10, 33] (for a more complete list, see [12] and references therein).
+Applications are myriad, and range from medical imaging [8, 9] to postprocessing of numerical solutions of hyperbolic PDEs [38, 51].
+Prominent examples which deliver high global accuracy (in contrast to standard filtering techniques, which only yield high accuracy away from the singularities of a function [41]) include spectral reprojection [40, 41, 42], techniques based on implicit matching of jump conditions [27], Padé methods [24], methods based on sequence extrapolation [18] and Fourier extension methods [13, 48] (for a more complete list, see [15] and references therein).

 Whilst many of these methods deliver exponential convergence in terms of m (the number of Fourier coefficients), they all suffer from ill-conditioning.
 This comes as no surprise: the problem of reconstructing a function from its Fourier coefficients can be viewed as a continuous analogue of the recovery of a function from m equidistant pointwise values.
-As proved in [42], any method for this problem that converges exponentially fast in m will suffer from exponentially poor conditioning.
-We conjecture that a similar result holds in the continuous case.
+As proved in [57], any method for this problem that converges exponentially fast in m will suffer from exponentially poor conditioning.
+We conjecture that a similar result also holds in the continuous case.

-Aside from increased susceptibility to round-off error and noise, ill-conditioning often makes so-called inverse methods (e.g. extrapolation and Fourier extension methods) costly to implement.
+Aside from increased susceptibility to round-off error and noise, ill-conditioning often makes socalled inverse methods (e.g. extrapolation and Fourier extension methods) costly to implement.
 Conversely, the method proposed in the paper does not suffer from any ill-conditioning.
-This negative consequence of [42] is circumvented, precisely because we witness only root exponential convergence in m.
+This negative consequence of [57] is circumvented, precisely because we witness only root exponential convergence in m.
 However, an advantage of this approach is that it delivers exponential convergence in n, the degree of the final approximant $f{n,m}$.
-In many applications it may be necessary manipulate $f{n,m}$, its relatively low degree making such operations reasonably cheap.
+In many applications it may be necessary to manipulate $f{n,m}$, its relatively low degree making such operations reasonably cheap.
 Thus, this method has the advantage of compression, a feature not shared by the majority of the other methods mentioned previously.

-A well-established and widely used alternative to this method is the Gegenbauer reconstruction technique, proposed by Gottlieb et al [31].
+A well-established and widely used alternative to this method is spectral reprojection, developed by Gottlieb et al [35, 41, 42].
 Much like this approach, it computes a polynomial approximation.
 Yet it stands out as being direct, meaning that no linear system or least squares problem is required to be solved.
-Whilst the original method has been shown to suffer from a generalised Runge phenomenon [11], thereby severely affecting its applicability, an improved approach based on Freud polynomials was recently developed in [24].
+Whilst the original method, based on Gegenbauer polynomials [41, 42] has been shown to suffer from a generalised Runge phenomenon [14], thereby severely affecting its applicability, an improved approach based on Freud polynomials was recently developed in [35].
+Numerically at least, this method appears to overcome a number of the issues associated with the original Gegenbauer procedure.

-Comparatively speaking, this approach delivers exponential convergence in $\mathcal{O}(m^2)$ operations.
+Comparatively speaking, spectral reprojection delivers exponential convergence in $\mathcal{O}(m^2)$ operations.
 On the other hand, our method obtains root exponential convergence at a cost of $\mathcal{O}(m^{\frac{3}{2}})$ operations.
-However, despite being theoretically more efficient, the various constants involved in the Gegenbauer/Freud procedure tend to be rather large.
+However, despite being theoretically more efficient, the various constants involved in spectral reprojection tend to be rather large.
+Indeed, in Table 4 we compare the error in approximating the function (3.15) using both procedures (the data for spectral reprojection is taken from [35, Table 1].
+Note that the parameter N used therein is such that 2N = m is the total number of Fourier coefficients).
+As is evident, the method proposed in this paper obtains an error of order 10^{-14} using less than 256 Fourier coefficients, whereas spectral reprojection does not reach this value until more than 1024 coefficients are used.